 For each group, the filter's middle center sector had the highest occurrence of meeting or exceeding the group's capture effectiveness threshold.
-For example, in Group 3 the filter's middle center sector met the capture effectiveness criteria (e.g. 99 < Effectiveness < 99.9) in 60.7% of the tests, whereas other filter sectors satisfied the group criteria less than 36% of the test occurrences.
+For example, in Group 3 the filter's middle center sector met the capture effectiveness criteria (e.g. 99.97%) in 60.7% of the tests, whereas other filter sectors satisfied the group criteria less than 36% of the test occurrences.
 Graphs XX- XX illustrate the capture effectiveness range for each leak test by group.
 For each test, the filter's middle center sector is represented by a darkened dot.
-The doted horizontal line is the group's defined capture effectiveness criteria.
+The dotted horizontal line is the 99.97% HEPA standard.
 The graph for Group 1 show for each test a limited spread among filter sectors, whereas Group 2 and Group 3 reveal greater variability among the filter sectors.
 These graphs imply capture effectiveness measured between 99.0% - 99.9% is obtainable despite variability between filter sectors; however, capture efficiency at HEPA performance standards is more rigorous, defined by less tolerance among the filter sectors.